Drift current: Drift current in a p-n junction diode

 In a p-n junction diode, electrons and holes are the minority charge carriers in the p-region and the n-region, respectively.
 In an unbiased junction, due to the diffusion of charge carriers, the diffusion current, which flows from the p to n region, is exactly balanced by the equal and opposite drift current.

+The drift current in an unbiased junction is caused by the field formed due to the redistribution of charge carriers, the ionised donor and acceptor atoms additional electrons and holes are lost from diffusion, hence leaving positive and negative ions.
+These ions in the crystal lattice result in a charge disparity, creating a built in electric field.

 In a biased p-n junction, the drift current is independent of the biasing, as the number of minority carriers is independent of the biasing voltages.
 But as minority charge carriers can be thermally generated, drift current is temperature dependent.